General diffraction properties of aperiodic slit arrays: Experimental results

 In Fig. \ref{FigureLR} we show the Fraunhofer diffraction pattern generated through the illumination of the (a) right-hand side, (b) left-hand side, and (c) both sides of the aperiodic slit array.
 The identical diffraction patterns registered in the images of Figs. \ref{FigureLR}-(a) and \ref{FigureLR}-(b) reflect the symmetry discussed in Subsection \ref{ZerothOrder}: $\tilde{\Psi}_r(x')$ and its mirror inversion $\tilde{\Psi}_r(-x')$ have the same absolute value.
 The rapid oscillations in the diffraction pattern shown in Fig. \ref{FigureLR}-(c) are the result of interference of the fields coming from each side of the array.
 To better visualise the periodic scales at which the diffraction peaks occur, we plot in Fig. \ref{FigureLR}-(d) the curves corresponding to the sum of the recorded images over $80$ pixels in the vertical direction.
 The solid pink, dash-dotted blue, and solid red curves correspond to the images (a), (b), and (c), respectively.
 The Fourier transform of the slit aperture, Eq. \eqref{SlitFourier}, is plotted (the black-dashed line) to serve as a reference, showing that all measured diffraction peaks lie within the zeroth diffraction order.
 The experimental parameters of the slit array used in these measurements are listed in the caption of Fig. \ref{FigureLR}.

 The diffraction patterns shown in Fig. \ref{FigureLR} present peaks of interference maxima disposed at two different distance scales.
 These distance scales correspond to the zeroth-order periodicity, $L_0^\prime$, and the first-order periodicity, $L_1^\prime$, which are discussed in Section \ref{sec:Theory}.
-Plugging in the equation of the slit distribution used in our experiment, Eq. \eqref{Lsqrtn}, into the definition of $L^\prime_j$, Eq. \eqref{OscillationPeriods}, we calculate the theoretical predictions for these distance scales, shown in Table \ref{Tab:Experiment1}.
+The symbolic expressions for the far-field periodicities associated with the slit distribution used in our experiment, given in Eqs. \eqref{L0}-\eqref{L2}, allow us to compute the theoretical values of these distance scales by substituting the parameters used in the experiment.
+These values are listed in Table \ref{Tab:Experiment1}.
 To estimate the corresponding values from the experimentally measured diffraction patterns, we fit the curves shown in Fig. \ref{FigureLR}-(d) using the absolute square of the Fraunhofer-diffracted field given in Eq. \eqref{Far-field} with the sum in $n$ truncated at a sufficiently large value.
 The free parameters used in the fitting were $\bar{n}$ (a dimensionless parameter) and $L$ (a parameter with dimension of length), from which the length scales $L_j^\prime$ written in Table \ref{Tab:Experiment1} were calculated.
 Using the values of $L_j^\prime$ listed in Table \ref{Tab:Experiment1}, we conclude that for this experiment we get $L_0^\prime \approx 37 \mu$m, $L_1^\prime= 40L_0^\prime \approx1.48$mm and $L_2^\prime \approx 80L_1^\prime \approx 1.18$m.
 It should be noted that although the chosen slit array geometry predicts a finite value for $L_2^\prime$, this length scale is not experimentally observable.